Updated: June 22, 2026

 Photo by Possessed Photography on Unsplash

-After an event, send a follow-up note within a couple of days if the interaction was meaningful.
+After the event, send a follow-up note within a couple of days if the interaction was meaningful.
 Keep it short and respectful without being pushy or presumptuous.

 For example: